backupbrew/switchbrew/USB services.md

 ## GetDsInterface

-Takes 2 type-5 buffers and returns an [\#IDsInterface](#IDsInterface "wikilink").
+Takes 2 type-5 buffers and returns an output u8 and an [\#IDsInterface](#IDsInterface "wikilink").
-[Manu](Manu%20Services.md "wikilink") sends a 0x09-byte command (e.g.:
+[Manu](Manu%20Services.md "wikilink") sends a 0x09-byte descriptor
-0x09, 0x04, 0x04, 0x00, 0x00, 0xFF, 0xFF, 0xFF, 0x00) in the first
+(e.g.: 0x09, 0x04, 0x04, 0x00, 0x00, 0xFF, 0xFF, 0xFF, 0x00) in the
-buffer and a string ("usb") in the second buffer.
+first buffer and a string ("usb") in the second buffer.

 When the strlen output for the second buffer is \>=0x40, size 0x40 is used instead for copying the string.
 This is the interface name, it's